MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

   - A recovery time objective (RTO) of less than 1 day.

 - The platform must support the expected usage of 1,000 users across various domains with an estimated growth of 5% annually.

-  - Only Contoso employees can access the platform directly, but a capability to share data with third parties is required.
+Only Contoso employees can access the platform directly, but a capability to share data with other companies is required.

 ### Key design decisions